 How do I add an End Date to an offer letter?

-You can put the offer letter creator on the list of people to be emailed by Shoobx when the offer letter is signed by following these instructions:
+You can put the offer letter initiator on the list of people to be notified via email when the offer letter is signed by following these instructions:

 - Click on the "Offer Workflows" button on the HR Settings panel

 What if I have an employee transitioning to a consultant?
-How can I record that in Shoobx?
+How can I record that in my account?

-STAGE 1: Allowing shares to continue vesting or not.
-Does your employee have shares that are currently vesting?
-If so, and you'd like to have their shares STOP vesting, then you can run the termination workflow.
-If so, and you'd like these share to continue vesting, you will not terminate them.
-If they have no shares to begin with, you can move on to Stage 2.
+Step 1: Allowing shares to continue vesting or not.
+Does your employee have shares or options that are currently vesting?
+If so, and you'd like to have their shares stop vesting, then you can run the Termination workflow.
+If so, and you'd like these shares to continue vesting, do not terminate them.
+If they have no shares to begin with, you can move on to Step 2.